-For students who matriculated in Fall 2017 and later, a cumulative grade point average of not less than 2.2 at the completion of the first two semesters of legal study and thereafter is a prerequisite for continued enrollment.
-For students who matriculated in Fall 2016 and earlier, a cumulative grade point average of not less than 2.0 at the completion of the first two semester of legal study and thereafter is a prerequisite for continued enrollment.
-The Petitions Committee may waive the above requirement only in exceptional circumstances, provided the student in question has a cumulative grade point average of not less than 2.0, if the student matriculated in Fall 2017 or later, or 1.8, if the student matriculated in Fall 2016 or earlier.
-The presumption, however, is that a cumulative G.P.A. of less than 2.2, for students who matriculated in Fall 2017 or later, or of less than 2.0, for students who matriculated in Fall 2016 or earlier, at the conclusion of the first two semesters of legal study will result in dismissal.
+A cumulative grade point average of not less than 2.2 at the completion of the first two semesters of legal study and thereafter is a prerequisite for continued enrollment.
+The Petitions Committee may waive the above requirement only in exceptional circumstances, provided the student in question has a cumulative grade point average of not less than 2.0.
+The presumption, however, is that a cumulative G.P.A. of less than 2.2 at the conclusion of the first two semesters of legal study will result in dismissal.